python/steering-council/updates/2021-11-steering-council-update.md

   should be a PEP.
 It was determined that the informational aspect of the writeup is lacking such as how trade-offs are decided.
 The SC also discussed how different companies working on Python should work especially in terms of transparency.
-For the time being there will be no commuinications about this to the PEP authors or the community as the SC wants to discuss this further.
+For the time being there will be no communications about this to the PEP authors or the community as the SC wants to discuss this further.
 This discussion will continue with the new SC as well.